 Fixing the Blue Screen error 0xc00002e3 in Windows 10 can be quite a headache, especially if the BSOD suddenly popped out of nowhere and you have no idea what caused it.
 To make sure no further issues will complicate the troubleshooting process, follow these basic steps to see if they can fix the error:

 - Uninstall apps and programs that you no longer use.

-- Delete junk files using Outbyte PC Repair.
+- Delete junk files using a reputable PC repair tool or software, such as the one represented by Outbyte PC Repair.